JVD66/Emacster/README.md

 Session use Locking and Guided Patch Merging to permit safe multiple user editing sessions.

-If Dependencies: Emacs+Termux (Android) or Emacs+MSYS2 (Windows) or Emacs (UNIX), or lib${X}WebKit or libssh2 or libxml2 or bash shell or coreutils or tar / grep / sed / xz is not installed, Emacster will provide a GUI to guide their Installation.
+If Dependencies: Emacs+Termux (Android) or Emacs+MSYS2 (Windows) or Emacs (UNIX), or lib${X}WebKit or libssh2 or libxml2 or OpenSSL or bash shell or coreutils or tar / grep / sed / xz is not installed, Emacster will provide a GUI to guide their Installation.

 A future extension will be a full-featured 'EmacsterHTTPD' implementation that uses **eww** to display